 In conformity with the equivalency statute, this is an option for career and technical education courses that prove to have sufficient academic content.
 These approved career and technical education courses have proven to contain the academic content and are taught in a technical and applied setting.

-In light of CTE standards being revised between 2011-2013, with official publication tentatively set for June 2013, conversations around the equivalency process have been produced the following timeline and agreements:
+In light of CTE standards revised between 2011-2013, and published in August 2013, conversations around the equivalency process have been produced.

 |Continuing||Applications continue to be received based on current (pre-2013) process and materials/resources/crosswalks.
 Any current equivalency approvals continue until June 30, 2017.|